shakacode/bootstrap-loader/README.md

 For more testimonials, see [Live Projects](https://github.com/shakacode/react_on_rails/blob/master/PROJECTS.md) and [Kudos](https://github.com/shakacode/react_on_rails/blob/master/KUDOS.md).

-# bootstrap-loader v2 Docs!
+# bootstrap-loader v3 Docs!
 If you want the v1 docs which are compatible with Webpack v1, please see the [v1 branch](https://github.com/shakacode/bootstrap-loader/tree/v1).
-If you're using v2, be sure to check the peer dependencies of `webpack` and the `extract-text-webpack-plugin` in the [package.json](./package.json).
+If you're using v2, be sure to check the peer dependencies of `webpack` and the `extract-text-webpack-plugin`.
+See the [v2 docs](https://github.com/shakacode/bootstrap-loader/tree/2.2.0).

 # bootstrap-loader